 The use of plain white envelopes was briefly covered in this article.
 Should you, on the other hand, send cards in standard envelopes?
 Obviously, it is dependent on the situation.
 If you’re mailing a low-cost card (one that costs less than $15-$20), you can definitely get away with using a PWE as your delivery method.
 Generally speaking, if the card is worth more than $20, I’d recommend sending it with additional security.
 You should only turn anything in for a PWE if you are satisfied with the fact that you will be reimbursed the entire cost.

-This is a reasonable approach.
 If your PWE fails and you have to refund $10, that’s not the end of the world; if you have to reimburse $100 or $150, that’s a little more of a problem.
-Under addition, I would not send cards through PWE in the following situations:

 - The card has been graded (rated cards should never be posted in a plain envelope)